MicrosoftDocs/xamarin-docs/docs/android/deploy-test/release-prep/index.md

 ### Bundle Assemblies into Native Code

 When this option is enabled, assemblies are bundled into a native shared library.
-This option keeps the code safe; it protects managed assemblies by embedding them in native binaries.
+This allows assemblies to be compressed, permitting smaller `.apk` files.
+Assembly compression also confers a *minimal* form of obfuscation; such obfuscation should not be relied upon.

 This option requires an Enterprise license and is only available when **Use Fast Deployment** is disabled. **Bundle assemblies into native